patelkvraj/responsive-website/README.md

 - This project was built following the course:

-* "Creating a Responsive Web Design by Chris" Converse
+* "Creating a Responsive Web Design" by Chris Converse

 - A big thank you to the instructor and LinkedIn Learning for providing such a valuable resource to kickstart my web development journey!